francesco-fiorini/Queue-BANSim/README.md

 # QueueBANSim: GI/G/1 Queue Simulator with Bounded Algorithmic Numbers (BANs)

 ## Overview
 QueueBANSim is a MATLAB-based simulator for GI/G/1 queuing systems incorporating Bounded Algorithmic Numbers (BANs), in accordance with Alpha Theory (see https://doi.org/10.1016/S0723-0869(03)80038-5 for further mathematical details).
 The software allows the simulation of GI/G/1 queuing processes based on five different scheduling policies, which can be chosen according to the specific use case (see below).
-The simulator enables numerical evaluation of performance in terms of average delay, even in the case of infinite service/arrival moments.
+The simulator enables numerical evaluation of performance in terms of average delay, even in the case of infinite service/arrival moments (heavy-tailed traffic conditions).

 ## Table of Contents
 - [Features](#features)